-- protect children involved with our organisation and who make use of technology (such as mobile phones, tablets, games consoles and the internet). - provide staff, coaches and volunteers with policy and procedure information regarding online safety and inform them how to respond to incidents. - ensure our organisation operates within the law regarding how we behave online.
+- protect children involved with our organisation and who make use of technology (such as mobile phones, tablets, games consoles and the internet). - provide instructors, coaches, volunteers and adults with policy and procedure information regarding online safety and inform them how to respond to incidents. - ensure our organisation operates within the law regarding how we behave online.

-This policy applies to all staff, coaches, volunteers, players, parents/carers, and any other individuals associated with Sharks Ski Club.
+This policy applies to all instructors, coaches, volunteers, players, parents/carers, and any other individuals associated with Sharks Ski Club.